atarazana/gramola-operator/part-1-1.md

 From the documentation [here](https://github.com/operator-framework/operator-registry#building-an-index-of-operators-using-opm)

 > 1. OLM has the concept of **CatalogSources** which **define a reference to what packages are available to install onto a cluster**.
-> 2. To make your bundle available, **you can add the bundle to a container image which the CatalogSource points to**.
+> 2. To make your bundle available, **you can add the bundle to a container image which the CatalogSource points to (the bundle index)**.
 > 3. **This image contains a database of pointers to bundle images** that OLM can pull and extract the manifests from in order to install an operator.

+The image that follows shows the structure of channels, bundles, bundles indexes and operator images.
+Let me explain it a little bit.

+Everything in a round-cornered rectangle is an image, we have:

+* Images containing the binary of our operator, for example: `operator-image:v0.0.2`
+* The we have bundle images, such as `operator-bundle:v0.0.2`, these contain the manifests corresponding to a given version and in which channels it is visible.
+It's important to note that if one version replaces another one it's stated in one of these manifests, specifically on the CSV.
+* Finally we have bundle indexes images like `operator-index:v0.0.2` that hold a database which contains the bundles (manifests) of different versions and how they relate and into what channel and an GRPC service you can query.

+Additionally, I have colored lanes for channels and bundle indexes.
+So for instance index `operator-index:v0.0.2` comprises:
+* versions 0.0.1 TO 0.0.4 for alpha channel
+* versions 0.0.2 AND 0.0.4 for beta channel
+* version 0.0.2 for stable channel

 ![OLM Registry](./images/olm-diagram-1.svg)